rhitayu2/first-blood/README.md

 	* Install Apache Server and start the service using `systemctl start apache2.service`.
 	* Copy the files in  `/var/www/html`.
 	* Can be accessed through `http://localhost`.

-### Running Instance

-There is a running instance of the Web App hosted on : https://basic-blood2.herokuapp.com

 ## Types of Users